chaunm/node-actors-prototype/actors/actor-system.md

 + to store events emitted by the actor
 + Only the owning actor can publish to
 + Only authorized actors can subscribe to

+#### 1.2.2 Interactions
+if properly configured, actors can:
+- Subscribe to their own `Request` & `Response` mailboxes
+- Publish messages to their own `Event` mailboxes
+- Publish messages to `Request` & `Response` mailboxes of other actors

 ### 1.3 Messages
 Interchanged messages are in JSON format.